Bonsai apprentices online

 Tyler is studying bonsai with Shinji Suzuki in Obuse, near Nagano.
 Michael Hagedorn studied bonsai with Shinji Suzuki, and Matt Reel continues to study with Suzuki.
 Shinji Suzuki studied with Motosuke Hamano, Masahiko Kimura’s teacher.

-Somehow, both Peter Tea and Tim Gardner have found time to write about their adventures and share them online.
-Their blogs are among my favorite bonsai sites as they contain great photos and excellent advice on bonsai training and care.
-I recommend them both highly.
+Somehow, Peter Tea has found time to write about his adventures and share them online.
+His blog is among my favorite bonsai sites as it contains great photos and excellent advice on bonsai training and care.
+Here are some photos from Peter’s Aichien Journal (photos by Peter Tea):

 Japanese black pine